 I have been engaged with the early childhood field on a local and state level ever since my big move across the pond – attending and hosting training events, supporting and representing early childhood educators as a board member of the Northwest Arkansas Early Childhood Association and the statewide Arkansas Early Childhood Association.
 I even presented virtually at the Arkansas State Capitol advocating for ECEs and all the wonderful work they do!
 Wait, WHAT?!
 Yup, this blew my mind too.

-I now also write about well-being for adults and how we can use positive psychology as a tool in and out of the classrooms to help educators inspire and live joyful lives!
-Positive psychology is the tool that got me out of burnout and I know that is an all too familiar place for educators to live in.
-I am a Certified Positive Psychology Coach with the Wholebeing Institute, which is basically a gift to share with you how to go from overwhelmed to overjoyed both in and out of the classroom using science-based activities that create and promote well-being and happiness.
-With this certification I elevate the needs of our sector employees, who are often overlooked and underpaid, by providing them with professional development training and coaching that is tailored to them.
-I want to advocate for your mental health and wellbeing so you can not only turn up at that classroom door happier and healthier, but that you look after yourself for the simple fact that you are a HUMAN BEING before you are an educator.
+I now live in New Jersey and share all about wellbeing for adults and children and how we can use positive psychology as a tool to help everyone be inspired to live joyful lives!
+Positive psychology is the tool that got me out of burnout and I know that is an all too familiar place for people just like you to live in.
+I am a Certified Positive Psychology Coach with the Wholebeing Institute, which is basically a gift to share with you how to go from overwhelmed to overjoyed using science-based activities that create and promote well-being and happiness.
+With this certification I elevate the needs of early childhood employees in particular, who are often overlooked and underpaid, by providing them with professional development training and coaching that is tailored to them.
+I do also take non-education clients!
+All humans welcome.
+I want to advocate for your mental health and wellbeing so you can not only turn up to your life happier and healthier, but that you look after yourself for the simple fact that you are a HUMAN BEING before you are anything else.
 I am a huge fan of using our brain power FOR us rather than spinning out in overwhelm, anxiety and depression.
 You deserve love too, y’know?

 Hopefully by reading this you are realising that you are in the right place and trust that I can help you!
-I’ve been in the classroom, I know what it’s like to be stressed out and overwhelmed and to forget the joy that simple play can bring.
+I know what it’s like to be stressed out and overwhelmed and to forget the joy that simple play can bring.
 I also know what it’s like to flip the script and change the stories you are telling yourself so your brain heals from the inside out.

 If you made it this far, I salute you!
 I I can’t wait to get to know you so send me an email saying ‘HI!’ today (p.s. you get bonus points if it includes emojis, gifs or a meme; they are my top love language after all).